- Building social skills

 - You can support and facilitate friendship-building by organising playdates and getting to know your child’s friends as well as their parents

-- When your child is struggling to build friendship and connections, remind them that they’re loved and sometimes these things just take time
+- When your child is struggling to build friendships and connections, remind them that they’re loved and sometimes these things just take time

 - If you’re concerned about your child’s friendships at school, schedule time to talk to their teacher.
 Together you can work out a plan to help the situation